greenbone/gvm-tools/docs/scripting.rst

         )
     )

-For creating the target from an IP address (DNS name is also possible) the following is used.
-Since target names must be unique, the current datetime in ISO 8601 format (YYYY-MM-DDTHH:MM:SS.mmmmmm) is added.
+For creating the target from an IP address (DNS name is also possible), the following is used.
+Since target names must be unique, the current date and time in ISO 8601 format (YYYY-MM-DDTHH:MM:SS.mmmmmm) is added:

 .. code-block:: python3